OperationCode/front-end/README.md

 #Run all available unit and integration tests
 yarn test

-#Create skeleton for new component
+#Create all the necessary files/ folders for a new, reusable component
-yarn component $ComponentName
+yarn create-component $ComponentName
 ```